 As part of the Teach For America application process, you must select and rank 10 TFA regions where you want to teach.
-At least one of these must be a region we’ve designated as “high need.”
+We strongly encourage you to consider ranking a region we’ve designated as “high need.”
 Read more about this requirement and the five regions currently designated high need.

 Selecting High-Need Regions

 Of the 50 regions where corps members work, there are some regions where the need for corps members is particularly high.
 While all regions offer rich opportunities and have a need for exceptional teachers, some regions don’t always have the number of corps members they need to successfully work toward their goals.

 As a result, approximately four to five regions are designated “high-need” regions, and we work to place as many corps members in those regions as possible.
 These regions occasionally shift during the application season, as regions meet their specific needs.

 Currently, the high-need regions are:

 As you think about where you might like to teach if you’re accepted to Teach For America, we ask that you strongly consider one or more of these regions.
 Learn more about the placement process.